Kanhaiya-Sharmas/UniversityPortal/README.md

 # UniversityPortal
 First Project For Testing

-# essential for projects:
+# essential for projects
 1.VirtualEenv
-2.Used Django & Dependencies
+2.Used Django & Dependencies:
 $ django
 $ djangorestframework
 $ django-cors-headers